 It’s a three-level plan that’s made Raleigh the first LED City on the planet and given us a chance at a higher quality of life.
 And meeting planners can also benefit from these practices by their events and attendees utilizing these green infrastructures and features around Raleigh.

-These links will help you plug into the city's green scene:
+These facts and links will help you plug into the city's green scene:

-- The North Carolina Museum of Natural Sciences's Nature Research Center, a state-of-the-art unique meeting site option, was award LEED Platinum certification in June 2014.
+- The North Carolina Museum of Natural Sciences's Nature Research Center, a state-of-the-art unique meeting site option, was awarded LEED Platinum certification in June 2014.
 Learn more

-- Between Nov.
-2010 and Dec.
-2011 the City of Raleigh installed 29 electric vehicle (EV) charging stations: 18 public and 11 fleet.
+- With more than 175 electric vehicle (EV) charging stations, Raleigh, N.C., provides plenty of options for places to charge up.
 The public charging stations allow EV drivers to "top off" the vehicle battery while conducting business nearby (full EV charging is typically done at home).
 Learn more

 - The City of Raleigh's BigBelly Solar waste and recycling collection system pilot project, part of the Clean is Green Raleigh campaign, includes nearly 50 dual stations installed throughout the city.
 The first 20 units were installed in downtown Raleigh's Glenwood South district.
 Learn more